DoNOF/DoNOF-Documentation/docs/input.rst

 The WFN file contains the necessary info to study the output data by using external programs, such as AIMPAC.
 Note that in this WFN file the energy is referred to as "HF energy", but it really corresponds to the PNOF energy.

+MLD file
+^^^^^^^^

+The MLD file contains the necessary info to study the output data by using the MOLDEN post processing program of molecular and electronic structure (https://www3.cmbi.umcn.nl/molden/)

 Numerical Precision
 ^^^^^^^^^^^^^^^^^^^